Make plans for getting the keys to your own home.

 There are a range of savings vehicles you can use to get to your home-owning deal faster.
 One of the key ones is the Individual Savings Account (ISA).
 ISAs allow you to save up to £20,000 free from any tax obligations.

 The government also introduced the Lifetime ISA (LISA).
 This allows you to save up to £4,000 a year to which the government then adds 25%.
 LISA savings must be used to buy a first home, or the government contributions are taken away (and an additional penalty is applied) if you cash your LISA in before you reach 60.
 You can apply for one here.

-Note that Help to Buy ISAs are available to 30 November 2019 - they won't be available to new savers after this date, but if you opened your Help to Buy ISA before then you can keep saving into your account.
+Note that Help to Buy ISAs closed to new applications at midnight on 30 November 2019.
+If you opened your Help to Buy ISA before then you can keep saving into your account.
 You must claim your bonus by 1 December 2030.

 6 – Don’t forget about the extras.